 Many franchises were slow to adapt to what is now considered a staple of proper organizational management.
 The popular movie Moneyball that followed the book provided unique (and perhaps dramatized) insight into why major league baseball was slow to adapt:

-- A culture of traditions, people in baseball take great pride in the game remaining unchanged.
+- There’s a culture of traditions; people in baseball take great pride in the game remaining unchanged.

 - Sabermetrics challenged the long-accepted principles of baseball scouting, threatening the livelihood of people who have earned their stripes and spent a lifetime making baseball their business.